ronh991/glTF-Blender-IO-MSFS/README.md

   Vertex Color added to exported data and now shows in Blender - Shader nodes added with links Normal - Blue Channel set to default to 1 (White)

+  Added more functionality to the migration of materials.
+If you import a glTF file using the fbw (Fly-By-Wire) importer, you will get material nodes that are not one for one in synch with the ASOBO exporter and a Pre-Migration will be required.
+The fbw materials will now carry over it's data to the new ASOBO shaders with better accuracy.
+You will still need to monitor the migration of those materials.

 >Asobo would especially like to thank the following people:
 >Vitus of [Wing42](https://wing42.com/), [tml1024](https://github.com/tml1024), [ronh991](https://github.com/ronh991), [pepperoni505](https://github.com/pepperoni505) of [FlyByWire](https://flybywiresim.com/)